Knowledge Hub

 Early neutral evaluation: what is it and how does it work?

 Early Neutral Evaluation (‘ENE’) is a flexible way to resolve business disputes without the parties needing to resort to full-scale litigation or arbitration.
 Like other alternative dispute resolution methods, one of the main reasons you may wish to engage with the ENE process is with a view to saving time and money.
-In this guide we’ll look at the key aspects of ENE, so that you are equipped with a thorough overview of when it’s best to utilise Early Neutral Evaluation and the advantages and disadvantages depending on your business’ circumstances.
+In this guide we’ll look at the key aspects of ENE, so that you are equipped with a thorough overview of when it’s best to utilise Early Neutral Evaluation and the advantages and disadvantages depending In this guide, our business dispute solicitors will discuss how early neutral evaluation works in practice, when it’s best to use early neutral evaluation – and the advantages and disadvantages depending on your business’ circumstances.

-The purpose of Early Neutral Evaluation is to encourage settlement discussions, and it is a potential way to resolve business disputes without going to court.
-The way it works is that parties in dispute appoint an independent evaluator to assess the strengths and weaknesses of each side’s case.
-This neutral, expert viewpoint is then intended to form a starting point for negotiations to settle the disagreement.
+The purpose of early neutral evaluation is to encourage settlement discussions, and it’s a potential way to resolve business disputes without going to court.
+The way it works is that the parties in a dispute appoint an independent evaluator to assess the strengths and weaknesses of each side’s case.
+This neutral, expert viewpoint will help you form a starting point for negotiations to settle the disagreement.

-It’s important for you to be aware that, unlike other forms of alternative dispute resolution (such as arbitration or adjudication), ENE doesn’t result in a final decision.
-The evaluator does not decide legal issues or advocate a way of resolving matters.
-Instead, by indicating what you and the other party might realistically be able to rely on if full-blown litigation took place, the evaluator provides a valuable incentive for an agreement to be reached.
+It’s important for you to be aware that, unlike other forms of alternative dispute resolution (such as arbitration or adjudication), early neutral evaluation doesn’t result in a final decision.

-Another key point to highlight is that the outcome of the ENE process is usually non-binding on the parties.
-It is also carried out on a without prejudice basis, which means that anything disclosed during the ENE process can’t later be used as evidence in court without agreement.
-Nevertheless, it has become a popular and useful way for businesses in dispute to get a practical view of the merits of their respective positions without spending large amounts of money on litigation.
+Another key point to highlight is that the outcome of the early neutral evaluation process is usually non-binding on the parties.
+It is also carried out on a without prejudice basis, which means that anything disclosed during the early neutral evaluation process can’t later be used as evidence in court without agreement.
+Even so, it has become a popular and useful way for businesses in dispute to get a practical view of the merits of their respective positions without spending large amounts of money on litigation.

 Who can the parties appoint as an evaluator?

 The parties themselves can appoint an evaluator on a private basis.
-He or she may be an experienced Queen’s Counsel (QC), or another professional with an appropriate level of knowledge of the subject matter at hand.
-Alternatively, you should be aware that since 2015, it’s been possible for those in dispute to pursue ENE through the Technology and Construction Court (‘TCC’) and the Commercial Court.
+He or she may be an experienced King’s Counsel (KC), or another professional with an appropriate level of knowledge of the subject matter at hand.
+You should be aware that since 2015, it’s been possible for those in dispute to pursue early neutral evaluation through the Technology and Construction Court (‘TCC’) and the Commercial Court.
 In both cases, this involves asking a judge to act as the evaluator.
-It’s worth pointing out that if, after a judge-led ENE the matter still proceeds to trial, the same judge cannot normally oversee those litigation proceedings.
+It’s worth pointing out that if, after a judge-led early neutral evaluation the matter still proceeds to trial, the same judge cannot normally oversee those litigation proceedings.

 How is an evaluator chosen and appointed?

-If you are involved in a contractual dispute or other commercial disagreement and you wish to use the ENE process, you must first agree with the other party on the identity of the evaluator you would both like to use.
+If you’re involved in a contractual dispute or other commercial disagreement and you wish to use the early neutral evaluation process, you must first agree with the other party on the identity of the evaluator you would both like to use.
 Parties are free to choose the evaluator themselves, but you ought to bear in mind that it’s a fundamentally important decision.
 Choosing an evaluator without the right mix of technical expertise and practical judgment could undermine any view he or she arrives at, which would then render the whole process fruitless.

 The appointment of an evaluator can be done in one of two ways: